canonical/checkbox/checkbox-ng/docs/glossary.rst

     job

-        Jobs are smallest units of testing that can be performed by either CheckBox or PlainBox.
+        Jobs are smallest units of testing that can be performed by either Checkbox or Plainbox.
 All jobs have an unique name.
 There are many types of jobs, some are fully automated others are fully manual.
-Some jobs are only an implementation detail and a part of the internal architecture of CheckBox
+Some jobs are only an implementation detail and a part of the internal architecture of Checkbox

     provider

         A container for jobs, whitelists, private executables and data.
-        Providers are the foundation of PlainBox as they *provide* all of the content.
-Providers can be created and managed by any entity, separately from the CheckBox project.
+        Providers are the foundation of Plainbox as they *provide* all of the content.
+Providers can be created and managed by any entity, separately from the Checkbox project.

     namespace